Gabriel DropOut

 Gabriel DropOut (ガヴリールドロップアウト, Gavurīru Doroppuauto) is a Japanese manga series written and illustrated by Ukami.
 The series began serialization in ASCII Media Works' Dengeki Daioh G magazine in December 2013 and is licensed in English by Yen Press.
 An anime television adaptation by Doga Kobo aired in Japan between January and March 2017.
 The anime adaptation has received generally positive reviews from critics and audiences.

 Plot

 Upon passing a school in heaven, graduating angels are sent down to Earth, where they must learn about humans and guide them towards the correct path in order to become true angels.
 However, Gabriel White Tenma, the top angel in her class, becomes addicted to video games upon arriving on Earth and turns into a complete slacker as a result.
-The story follows Gabriel, along with other angels and demons who have descended to Earth, as they attend high school.
+The story follows Gabriel, along with other angels and demons on Earth, as she attends high school.